SofiaBmr/Megamovie_app/README.md

 python main.py
 ```

-Let yourself be guided the instructions on the shell !🚀
+Let yourself be guided by the instructions on the shell !🚀

 ## Authors